 Weirwood and the Andals

 With the invasion of the Andals came the Faith of the Seven.
 Weirwoods came to represent the older faith and most were cut or burned down.
 With the exception of a few remaining heart trees, the only place south of the Neck where weirwood groves remain is the Isle of Faces where the children and the First Men agreed to the peace.
 The Andals never conquered the North, however, and the Old Faith remains strong there.
 Weirwoods still grow in the forests of the North, and are prevalent beyond the Wall.
 The Night's Watch uses a grove of nine weirwoods in the haunted forest half a league from Castle Black as a godswood when necessary.
 Weirwood roots grow throughout the hollow hill in the Riverlands and the cave of the three-eyed crow beyond the Wall.

 As a Material

 The wood of the weirwood is an excellent, though expensive, building material because it does not rot.
 Weirwood can be used for making bows, spears, and arrows; Ygritte and Brynden Rivers both have horn and weirwood bows, and the children of the forest are said to have used weirwood bows.
 Styr has a long bronze and weirwood spear.

 Weirwood can also be used to make furniture.
-The meeting table of the Kingsguard is made of white weirwood fashioned into the shape of a shield and supported by three white stallions, and the throne, as well as the Moon Door, of House Arryn in The Eyrie is carved out of weirwood.
+The meeting table of the Kingsguard is made of white weirwood fashioned into the shape of a shield and supported by three white stallions, and the throne, as well as the Moon Door, of House Arryn in The Eyrie are carved out of weirwood.
 Weirwood is also used in architecture for things such as the Black Gate of the Nightfort and the rafters of Harrenhal and Whitewalls.
 The main door of the House of Black and White in Braavos is made of weirwood and ebony, as are its chairs.
 Tobho Mott's shop in King's Landing has doors carved out of ebony and weirwood showing a hunting scene.